French president hits a punching bag on camera and Europe notices - ExBulletin

 Across the Channel, criticism of the macho Macron was less flattering.
 Macron: The great narcissist, complains the Daily Mail.
 And Daniel Johnson in the Telegraph called him a prancing poseur: “Former presidents, like Resistance hero General de Gaulle, felt no need to show off. »

 Macron's office said it would not comment on the photos.
 But the images were interpreted by many on social media as reflecting his pressure on other Western countries to defend Ukraine more strongly as the war enters its third year.
-Last month he raised the possibility of Western troops sent to Ukraine could not be excluded, a comment which sparked outcry from other leaders.
+Last month, he said the possibility of Western troops being sent to Ukraine could not be ruled out, a comment that sparked outcry from other leaders.

 Political history is filled with leaders using visuals to display their tenacity, manliness, and strength.